vguillaume8/java_data_structures/README.md

 This is a code repository that contains implementations of common computer science data structures.
-However, if you are only interested using the data structures in another project, you may simply download the runnable binary `java_data_structures` from the `bin` directory and include it in your project.
+However, if you are only interested using the data structures in another project, you may simply download the runnable binary `java_data_structures.jar` from the `/bin` directory and include it in your project.
 By default, a test application that tests the data structures is run.
 However, simply including the `.jar` file will allow you to import any data structure that the API offers.